When you’ve created apps with the App Designer, they also act as databases to hold your collected data.

 - It is always a good idea to export your app’s data before modifying your app.
-This will give you a copy of the data if there is any data loss or import the data back into the existing records and add the data that was removed to the existing records.
+This will give you a copy of the data.
+If there is any data loss, you can import the data back into the existing records and add the data that was removed back to the existing records.

 - If you have existing data in an app, or you import data, then add condition visibility rules that make some of the existing data conditionally hidden, the data will be cleared unless you select the 'preserve data in this field even when it's invisible' option.

 - You are free to move fields to another section or part of the app without issue.
-However, moving a field into, out of, or between repeatable sections will cause the attributes already collected to be removed from the database.
+However, moving a field into, out of, or between repeatable sections will cause the attributes attributes already collected to likely be lost.